 Banality is designed, built and maintained by Gerard Keane.
 The site uses Astro which is a static site generator.
+The site was previously built with Gatsby, and was migrated to Astro.

 All of the blog posts on the site are simple Markdown documents with a little YAML in the header for page metadata.
-These documents become pages during the Gatsby build process.
+These documents become pages during the Astro build process.
 The photography section of the site automatically generates the gallery from a single folder of images, and extracts the metadata from each file for display in fullscreen mode.

 Inspiration